The Modern Resume Content and Writing

 Checking Your Resume: From Word Swaps to Real Impact

-The main problem is that recruiters spend only about six seconds looking at your history, and their main goal is avoiding risk.
+The main problem is that recruiters spend just 7.4 seconds on their first look at your resume, according to the Ladders' eye-tracking study of professional recruiters.
+Their main goal is avoiding risk.
 If they see writing that just lists your "Job Duties," their brains instantly mark you as "dead weight" who might slow down the team.
 To get past this quick check, you must switch to writing that focuses on "Results."
-The best 1% of professionals use strong verbs to show how much power they had—they stop using words that just describe showing up and start using words that describe building things, like "led," "made deals," or "made things work better."
+The best 1% of professionals use strong verbs to show how much power they had.
+They stop using words that just describe showing up and start using words that describe building things, like "led," "made deals," or "made things work better."
 You are not just changing words; you are proving that everything you did led to a clear business result.

 The Three Steps to Fixing Your Resume